Hnichm/idle-game-eb/README.md

 - `playerAutoAttackDash`: Adds the `auto-attack-dash` class to the player image to trigger the auto-attack animation.
 - `enemyAutoAttacked`: Adds the `auto-attack-hit` and `enemy-image-take-damage` classes to the enemy image container and enemy image respectively to trigger the enemy hit animation.
 - `showFloatingDamageNumber`: Creates a floating damage number element and appends it to the specified container, animating it using CSS animations.
+- `updateDOM`: This function is a centralized place to call all the individual DOM update functions.
+It is currently called in the game loop to update the UI with the latest game state.
+As the game grows, more DOM update functions can be added to this function to keep the UI in sync with the game state.

 ### Game Loop